IT20651374/Saubhagya/README.md

 - Implementing advanced analytics to gain insights into donation patterns and impact.
 - Integrating with more food delivery partners for wider coverage.
 - Live capability of tracking food collection and delivery using GPS and Google Maps.
+- Real-time Notifications: Users receive instant notifications and alerts regarding their donations and important updates.

 ## License